Dr. Carl Rogers, a pioneering psychologist, once posed a question to a group of couples: “When did you last feel genuinely heard by your partner?”

 4) Decide on the subject

 This may seem quite apparent to you, but when things are heated, insults and heightened emotions can obscure the genuine subject.
 Have they approached you regarding a relationship issue?
 Is this something you did?
 Do they want to talk about something that is positive or bad?
-Understanding the subject requires getting to the heart of the matter.
+Getting to the heart of the matter requires active listening in relationships.

 5) In what state are they in?